zesk/build/docs/tools/interactive.md

 #### Exit codes

 - `0` - Something would change
-- `1` - Nothing would change ### `copyFile` - undocumented
+- `1` - Nothing would change ### `copyFile` - Copy file from source to destination

-No documentation for `copyFile`.
+Copy file from source to destination

+Supports mapping the file using the current environment, or escalated privileges.

 - Location: `bin/build/tools/interactive.sh`

 #### Arguments

 - `--map` - Flag.
 Optional.
 Map environment values into file before copying.
 - `--escalate` - Flag.
 Optional.
 The file is a privilege escalation and needs visual confirmation.
+Requires root privileges.
 - `source` - File.
 Required.
 Source path
 - `destination` - File.
 Required.
 Destination path